-3B605.
-Discharge of Secondary Obligors.

-(a) A secondary obligor is discharged from any unperformed portion of its obligation on an instrument if a person entitled to enforce the instrument agrees to a modification of the duties of a party obligated to pay the instrument that either amounts to a substituted contract or imposes risks on the secondary obligor fundamentally different from those imposed on the secondary obligor before modification.
+- 3B605.
+Discharge of Indorsers and Accommodation Parties. - (a) In this section, the term "indorser" includes a drawer having Secondary Obligors. - (a) A secondary obligor is discharged from any unperformed portion of its obligation on an instrument if a person entitled to enforce the instrument agrees to a modification of the duties of a party obligated to pay the instrument that either amounts to a substituted contract or imposes risks on the secondary obligor fundamentally different from those imposed on the secondary obligor before modification.